-ABS securities and Loans and advances to customers mandatorily measured at FVTPL are those that have failed IFRS 7.85(aa)(i)-(ii) the SPPI test under IFRS 9.
+ABS securities and Loans and advances to customers mandatorily measured at FVPL are those that have failed the SPPI test under IFRS 9.
+IFRS 7.9(a)

 Included in financial assets designated at FVPL is a portfolio of variable rate corporate loans which is economically hedged by credit derivatives.
 The hedges do not meet the criteria for hedge accounting and the loans are recorded at fair value to avoid an accounting mismatch.
-The maximum credit exposure of the loans and advances to customers amounts to \$1,266 million (2021: \$1,241 million).
-The cumulative change in fair value of the loans attributable to changes in credit risk amounts to a loss of \$35 million (2021: loss of \$32 million) and the change for the current year is a loss of \$3 million (2021: loss \$2 million).
+The maximum credit exposure of the loans and advances to customers amounts to \$1,266 million (2022: \$1,241 million).
+The cumulative change in fair value of the loans attributable to changes in credit risk amounts to a loss of \$35 million (2022: loss of \$32 million) and the change for the current year is a loss of \$3 million (2022: loss \$2 million).

-The notional value of the credit derivatives is \$1,334 million (2021: \$978 million).
-The change in fair value of the credit derivatives attributable to changes in credit risk since the loans were first designated amounts to a gain of \$30 million (2021: gain of \$27 million) and the change for the current year is a gain of \$3 million (2021: gain of \$2 million).
+The notional value of the credit derivatives is \$1,334 million (2022: \$978 million).
+The change in fair value of the credit derivatives attributable to changes in credit risk since the loans were first designated amounts to a gain of \$30 million (2022: gain of \$27 million) and the change for the current year is a gain of \$3 million (2022: gain of \$2 million).